 \begin{theorem} Let $d\geq 4$, $k\in\{2,3,\ldots,d-2\}$, $m:=\min\{d-k,k\}$, and $1\leq p,q\leq \infty$.
 If inequality~\eqref{eq:GkRestriction} holds within the class of $G_k$-symmetric functions, then one of the following conditions is satisfied: \begin{itemize} \item[(i)] $\frac{d+1}{2d}<\frac1p<\frac{m+1}{2m}$ and $\frac{d+m}{p}+\frac{d-m}{q}\geq d+1;$ \item[(ii)] $\frac1p=\frac{m+1}{2m}$ and $\frac1p+\frac1q> 1;$ \item[(iii)] $\frac1p>\frac{m+1}{2m}$ and $\frac1p+\frac1q\geq 1$. \end{itemize} \end{theorem}

 We shall see in Corollary~\ref{cor:GkRiesz} that the necessary conditions from (i) are sufficient when $\frac{d+m+2}{2(d+m)}\leq\frac1p<\frac{m+1}{2m}$.
 For larger values of $p$, the sufficiency of these conditions remains an open problem.
 On the other hand, conditions (ii) and (iii) turn out to be sufficient for estimate~\eqref{eq:GkRestriction} to hold in the $G_k$-symmetric setting.
-The crux of the matter is a Lorentz space estimate at the endpoint $p={q'}=\frac{2m}{m+1}$, which is the content of our fourth result. {{If $m:=\min\{d-k,k\}<\frac d2$ we set $X_p:= L^{p,1}(\R^d)$, otherwise $m=\frac d2$ and let }}
+The crux of the matter is a {{(mixed)}} Lorentz space estimate at the endpoint $p={q'}=\frac{2m}{m+1}$, which is the content of our fourth result. {{If $m:=\min\{d-k,k\}<\frac d2$ we set $X_p:= L^{p,1}(\R^d)$, otherwise $m=\frac d2$ and let }}

 \begin{theorem} Let $d\geq 4, k\in\{2,3,\ldots,d-2\}$, and $m:=\min\{d-k,k\}$.
 Then the estimate

 holds for every $G_k$-symmetric function $f:\R^d\to\Co$. \end{theorem}